→ See the live ingredient breakdown for Zignature

 Chickpeas and peas as the primary carbohydrate sources raise the same DCM concern that applies to all legume-heavy, grain-free diets.
 The FDA's investigation into a potential link between these diets and dilated cardiomyopathy remains unresolved, and Zignature was actually one of the brands named in the FDA's 2019 report on DCM-associated foods.

 Then there's price.
-Zignature costs as much as — or more than — brands like Acana (B/88) and Taste of the Wild (B/78), both of which score significantly higher.
-You're paying a premium for ingredient simplicity, not ingredient breadth.
+Zignature costs as much as — or more than — top-graded brands like Acana (A/90), which matches Zignature's grade with far more protein diversity, or value picks like Taste of the Wild (B/78).
+You're paying a premium for ingredient simplicity — a single novel protein — not ingredient breadth.
 That's a valid trade-off for dogs who need it, but not a good deal for dogs who don't.

 How it compares

-The important context is that Zignature's C grade doesn't mean it's a bad food — it means the limited ingredient approach intentionally sacrifices rubric points that come from nutritional extras like fruits, vegetables, and chelated minerals.
+The important context is that Zignature's A/90 reflects a deliberate trade-off: the limited ingredient approach sacrifices rubric points that come from nutritional extras like fruits, vegetables, and chelated minerals.
 A food designed to include as few ingredients as possible will always score lower than a food designed to include as many beneficial ingredients as possible.
 The score reflects breadth, and Zignature chose depth.

 Read the full breakdowns in our head-to-head comparisons: Zignature vs Taste of the Wild.